jacksleight/coast/README.md

 # JS Framework

 JS is a web application framework for PHP 5.5+.
-Parts of the API are inspired by the node.js Connect and Express frameworks, however it is not a direct copy/mirror. *This library and the documentation are sill a work in progress, the API may change, particularly the undocumented parts.*
+Parts of the API are inspired by the node.js Connect and Express frameworks, however it is not a direct clone.

+**The library and documentation are sill a work in progress, the API may change, particularly the undocumented parts.**

 ## Hello World